CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_3.md

 Typically a proxy represents a user when he cannot be active and present himself (e.g. proxy in a meeting), it's a sort of delegation.

 The general scheme for proxy re-encryption works as follows: the information is sent, then there is a re-encryption scheme and the message is given to the delegate.
-Of course, the delegate won't have total control on the message and he won't have the key (it must be kept secret).
+Of course, the delegate won't have total control on the message and they won't have the key (it must be kept secret).

 The first example is based on RSA while the second is based on the El-Gamel approach (division by exponentiation working in a prime group).
+In both cases, the secret key is somehow split between the proxy and the delegatee, which then perform two steps to reconstruct the initial message.

 In both approaches there are some security requirements that must be kept in mind.